Robert “Cujo” Teschner: Debrief to Win

 - A key benefit of regular debriefs is to institutionalize the process of challenging conversations.
 Psychological safety is critical for this to happen well.

-- Objectives should measurable, achievable, and time-constrained.
-Debrief should focus on the objectives and the decisions that were made to meet those objectives.
+- Objectives should be measurable, achievable, and time-constrained.
+Debriefs should focus on the objectives and the decisions that were made to meet those objectives.

 - Be cautious about outsourcing debriefing to external facilitators.
 An effective debrief should be led by someone who has participated in the mission or project.